HangfireIO/Hangfire.io/_posts/2022-04-04-hangfire-oü.md

 Payments (processed by <a href="https://fastspring.com" target="_blank" rel="noopener">FastSpring</a>), private NuGet feed, technical support and GitHub repositories are unaffected by these changes, everything remains the same, except newsletter – I was unable to replicate it in time and it doesn't work currently.
 I will attempt to rebuild it, but a bit later.

-I'm working hard to complete the transition, hope for your patience.
 Please feel free to ask any questions via <a href="mailto:support@hangfire.io">support@hangfire.io</a>.

 What happens in Ukraine is much worse than a nightmare.

+**UPD.
+Thanks everyone for patience, understanding and support, your kind words helped a lot.**